Bug Life Cycle or Defect Life Cycle:

 Bug life cycle is also known as Defect life cycle.
 In Software Development process, the bug has a life cycle.
 The bug should go through the life cycle to be closed.
 Bug life cycle varies depends upon the tools (QC, JIRA etc.,) used and the process followed in the organization.

-Bug can be defined as the abnormal behavior of the software.
+Software bug can be defined as the abnormal behavior of the software.
 Bug starts when the defect is found and ends when a defect is closed, after ensuring it is not reproduced.